aweymo-ui/humanizing/content/1_intro_definitions.md

 -------------

-{% include gallery-figure.html img="cb_interface - 01.gif" title="Walkthrough of the University of Idaho's Digital Collections page and CollectionBuilder functionalities" alt="Alt: A gif file walkthrough of the University of Idaho's Digital Collections page and CollectionBuilder functionalities" caption="Walkthrough of the University of Idaho's Digital Collections page and CollectionBuilder functionalities" %}
+{% include gallery-figure.html img="cb_interface - 01.gif" title="Walkthrough of the University of Idaho's Digital Collections page and CollectionBuilder functionalities" alt="A gif file walkthrough of the University of Idaho's Digital Collections page and CollectionBuilder functionalities" caption="Walkthrough of the University of Idaho's Digital Collections page and CollectionBuilder functionalities" %}

 ## CollectionBuilder